Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Multivariate Cluster Point Process Model

-Combining (\ref{eq: L}) and (\ref{eq: priors}), the joint posterior density for the proposed MACPP can be written as \beq \pi(\btheta | Y) \propto L(Y|\btheta)\pi(\btheta), \nonumber \eeq where $\pi(\btheta)$ is the product of all the individual prior densities.
+Combining (\ref{eq: L}) and (\ref{eq: priors}), the joint posterior density for the proposed MCPP model can be written as $\pi(\btheta | Y) \propto L(Y|\btheta)\pi(\btheta)$, where $\pi(\btheta)$ is the product of all the individual prior densities.
 We then proceed to draw samples from the posterior distribution by using a Markov chain Monte Carlo (MCMC) algorithm.
-More conventional NSP-type approaches treat the number of parent points and their locations as random and thus require an additional reversible jump MCMC step to estimate the parameters associated with the latent parent process \citep{green1995reversible, moller2003statistical}.
-In contrast, the proposed framework exploits the observed parent locations and proceeds without a complex birth-death-move algorithm.
-The components of $\btheta$ can then be updated by Gibbs sampling (exploiting conjugacies in the full conditionals) or via Metropolis-Hastings steps (details in Section B of the Supplementary Material).
+Conventional NSP-type approaches treat the number of parent points and their locations as random and thus require an additional reversible jump MCMC step to estimate the parameters associated with the latent parent process \citep{green1995reversible, moller2003statistical}.
+In contrast, the proposed framework exploits the fact that the parent processes are observed and proceeds without a complex birth-death-move algorithm.
+The components of $\btheta$ can then be updated by Gibbs sampling (exploiting conjugacies in the full conditionals) or via Metropolis-Hastings steps (details in Section C of the Supplementary Material).

 One practical challenge is that the integral term in (\ref{eq: L}) does not have a closed-form expression.
 Therefore, we use Monte Carlo methods to approximate the integral for computational efficiency.
 In practice, the expression $\int_\mathcal{W} k_l(\bu - \bc_l, h_l) \text{d}\bu$ can be thought of as the probability of occurrence of $\mathbf{X}_l$ within the observation window $\mathcal{W}$, where $\mathbf{X}_l$ is a bivariate real-valued random variable with density $k_l(\cdot - \bc_l, h_l)$.
 Furthermore, in the proposed framework with Thomas processes, $k_l(\cdot - \bc_l,h_l)$ corresponds to a bivariate normal density function with mean $\bc_l$ and covariance matrix $h_l^2\mathbf{I}$.
-Thus, we draw samples from the bivariate normal distribution and compute the average proportion of points that fall within $\mathcal{W}$, which serves as an approximation to the integral term in (\ref{eq: L}).
+In this case, we draw samples from the bivariate normal distribution and compute the average proportion of points that fall within $\mathcal{W}$, which serves as an approximation to the integral term in (\ref{eq: L}).